-My business is starting companies, nearly all in high-tech and venture-funded.
-Typically I served as co-founder and CEO, with the goal of driving massive amounts of progress within short periods of time.
-I had a knack for getting the right people on the bus, the right people off it, and then together figuring out where to drive the thing.
-Most last start-up role was as CEO and Co-founder of PhoneTell and before that, Krugle, Inc. PhoneTell was a comprehensive cloud-based contact database for mobile devices and Krugle (sold in 2009) was a search engine for source code.
+After spending a good part of my career working for big companies like AT&T, IBM and Control Data Corp., I found my niche in early stage companies.
+I started nine companies, nearly all high-tech and venture-funded.
+Typically my role was co-founder and CEO, raising capital and driving rapid early progress.
+I was good at getting the right people on the bus, the right people off and figuring out where to drive the thing.
+My most recent and last start-up roles were as CEO and co-founder of PhoneTell and before that, Krugle, Inc. PhoneTell was a comprehensive cloud-based contact database for mobile devices and Krugle (sold in 2009) was a search engine for source code.
+I was the CEO of BigFix which was sold to IBM in 2010, and on the founding teams of CitySearch and Net Perceptions which both went public.
+A more complete business profile is on LinkedIn here.

 - What’s Hot and What’s Not (PDF): November, 2006 – This piece in BizTech Magazine quotes me on IT skills and hiring practices.